Blog – Posted on Tuesday, Feb 04

 86. The House on Mango Street by Sandra Cisneros

-The House on Mango Street is celebrating its 35th anniversary this year, and it’s no secret why this series of vignettes remain beloved even after so many generations have passed: the key is its remarkable universality.
+The House on Mango Street is celebrating its 35th anniversary this year, and it’s no secret why this young adult book remains beloved even after so many generations have passed: the key is its remarkable universality.
 Sandra Cisneros set out to make The House on Mango Street accessible in all ways, once saying in an interview: “You could read one or you could read the whole thing.
 You don’t have to read the whole thing, but if you do it’s like a necklace of stories.
 I wrote it so that it would be approachable for all people, whether they were educated or not, and whether they were children or adults.
 That’s exactly the kind of warmth and love that replenishes the pages of this bildungsroman, which consists of a series of beautifully crafted vignettes about a twelve-year-old girl named Esperanza who grows up in the Hispanic quarter of Chicago, on a street called (you guessed it) Mango Street.

 87. The Hunger Games by Suzanne Collins